 Partner Network Events are organised by the Partnership Office to provide a forum in which all our partners have the opportunity to meet one another and discuss relevant and current issues.
-They also provide an opportunity to meet other University of Sussex colleagues with whom staff at partner institutions may not come into contact on a regular basis.
+They also provide an opportunity to meet other University of Sussex colleagues with whom staff at Partner Institutions may not come into contact on a regular basis.

-The next Partner Network Events will take place virtually in March - June 2022.
+The next Partner Network Events will take place virtually in the 2022/23 academic year.